Winding a Warp: Two Threads with a One-and-One Cross

-The start positions for front to back and back to front are shown at left.
+The start positions for front to back and back to front are shown above.
 The instructions given here are for front-to-back winding, but all hand positions are the same for back to front (just starting at the bottom peg).

 For either method of warping a loom, start with the light thread above your index finger, the dark thread below.